Juniper/terraform-provider-mist/docs/resources/device_gateway_cluster.md

   This resource can be used to form or delete a Gateway Clusters.
 It can be used with two Gateways assigned to the same site.
   Once the Cluster is formed, it can be create just like a Gateway with the mist_device_gateway resource:
-  Claim the gateways and assign them to a site with the mist_org_inventory resourceForm the Cluster with the mist_device_gateway_cluster resource by providing the site_id and the two nodes MAC Addresses (the first in the list will be the node0)Configure the Cluster with the mist_device_gateway resource
+  Claim the gateways and assign them to the same site with the mist_org_inventory resourceForm the Cluster with the mist_device_gateway_cluster resource by providing the site_id and the two nodes MAC Addresses (the first in the list will be the node0)Configure the Cluster with the mist_device_gateway resource
-  Please check the Juniper Documentation first to validate the cabling between the Gateways
+  Please check the Juniper Documentation first to validate the cabling between the Gateways ~> Both gateways must belong to the same site when creating the Gateway Cluster
 ---

 # mist_device_gateway_cluster (Resource)